vipassana-01/metadata-engine/README.md

 python engine.py
 ```

-> **Not**e: You should replace engine.py with the actual name of the Python script containing the code.
+> **Note**: You should replace engine.py with the actual name of the Python script containing the code.
 Additionally, you should make sure that the video file and metadata directory exist and are accessible.

+## Conclusion
+In conclusion, the given script performs person detection on a video file in real-time using the YOLOv5 object detection model.
+The performance of the script can be improved by reducing the size of the input frames, using a smaller and faster object detection model, or using hardware acceleration.
+However, these trade-offs come at the cost of reduced accuracy, lower-quality output, or additional hardware requirements.